Have you let yourself go? Have you gone a little "soft"?

 Alright, it has been about 7 months since I touched a weight.
 That is, up until about 8 weeks ago.
 I think my turning point to start weight training and exercise again was about 9 weeks ago when I looked into the mirror.
 What I saw was a fat, soft stranger looking back at me from the mirror.
 I thought to myself, who is that guy?
 Where is the muscle that once used to hang from my arms and chest?
 My waist started to look as though it was larger than my chest!

-I know there are some of you reading this page now that have been in this same situation, or maybe your in this rut right now.
+I know there are some of you reading this page now that have been in this same situation, or maybe you're in this rut right now.
 Anyways, that was the turning point.
 My jeans didn't fit me anymore because of my expanding waist and gut and the muscle was starting to disappear.
 That was my wake up call and simply said to myself, enough!

 So, without any planning I simply went out and bought a bench, some weights, and a skipping rope.
 I set up the equipment and had a workout.
 I tell you, that workout was like a huge release for me.
 In all my years of working out, that was probably one of my most satisfying.
 It wasn't my best workout, but one of the most satisfying.